uswds/uswds-site/pages/documentation/maturity-model.md

 - Use [design tokens]({{ site.baseurl }}/design-tokens/) for consistent colors, spacing, and typography.
 - Use the Sass functions and mixins documented with each token, or [utilities]({{ site.baseurl }}/utilities/) where appropriate.
 For example, see [font-family tokens]({{ site.baseurl }}/design-tokens/typesetting/font-family/#using-family-tokens).
-- Review existing styles and replace values with suitable USWDS tokens incrementally.
-Record custom values your project still needs and why.

 #### 3: Replace existing components with USWDS components.